-This section of Austin Peay State University's annual financial report presents a discussion and analysis of the financial performance of the university during the fiscal year ended June 30, 2020, with comparative information presented for the fiscal year ended June 30, 2019.
-This discussion has been prepared by management along with the financial statements and related note disclosures and should be read in conjunction with the independent auditor's report, the financial statements, and the notes.
+This section of Austin Peay State University's annual financial report presents a discussion and analysis of the financial performance of the university during the fiscal year ended June 30, 2021, with comparative information presented for the fiscal year ended June 30, 2020.
+This discussion has been prepared by management along with the financial statements and related note disclosures and should be read in conjunction with the financial statements and notes.
 The financial statements, notes, and this discussion are the responsibility of management.

 The university has one discretely presented component unit, the Austin Peay State University Foundation.
-More detailed information about the foundation is presented in Note 19 to the financial statements.
+More detailed information about the foundation is presented in Note 20 to the financial statements.
 This discussion and analysis focuses on the university and does not include the foundation.